neomantra/aoc2024/README.md

 [Advent of Code 2024](https://adventofcode.com/2024)

-Never did more that a week, we'll see.
+Never did more than a week before, we'll see.
 Probably will do it mostly in Golang?

 ## Tasks